hubotio/hubot/docs/adapters.md

 ## Writing Your Own Adapter

-Check out our new documentation for [creating new adapters](/docs/creating-a-new-adapter/)
+Interested in adding your own adapter?
+Check out our documentation for [developng adapters](/docs/adapters/development/)